samtupy/nvgt/doc/src/references/builtin/Concurrency/Classes/atomic_T/Methods/store.md

+# store
 Atomically replaces the current value with `desired`.
 Memory is affected according to the value of `order`.
 If order is either MEMORY_ORDER_ACQUIRE or MEMORY_ORDER_ACQ_REL, the behavior is undefined.

 ```nvgt
 void store(T desired, memory_order order = MEMORY_ORDER_SEQ_CST);
 ```

-## Parameters
+## Parameters:

-* `desired`: the value that should be stored into this atomic object.
+* `T desired`: the value that should be stored into this atomic object.
-* `order`: which memory ordering constraints should be enforced during this operation.
+* `memory_order order`: which memory ordering constraints should be enforced during this operation.

-## Remarks
+## Remarks:
 This function is available on all atomic types.

 Within the above function signature, `T` is used as a placeholder for the actual type.
 For example, if this object is an `atomic_int`, then `T` SHALL be `int`.